 Talking about permanent markers, I bet the word Sharpie came to your mind right away.
 Despite their many benefits and convenience, it can be frustrating to see your child’s masterpiece – made from Sharpie markers – on your furniture, such as your desk, instead of the provided piece of paper.

 Fortunately, there are multiple methods you can try at home to get rid of Sharpie marks on your desk or other furniture.
 In this article, I will talk about four ways to get Sharpie off a table and of course, detail instructions for each of them:

-- Remove Sharpie with Rubbing Alcohol and Dish Soap: Apply the mixture of cold water, rubbing alcohol, and dish soap to the marker stain.
+- Rubbing Alcohol and Dish Soap: Apply the mixture of cold water, rubbing alcohol, and dish soap to the marker stain.

-- Remove Sharpie with Nail Polish Remover: Surprisingly, acetone, or so-called nail polish remover, is especially effective to get Sharpie off wood desk without causing any damage to the surface.
+- Nail Polish Remover: Surprisingly, acetone, or so-called nail polish remover, is especially effective to get Sharpie off wood desk without causing any damage to the surface.

-- Remove Sharpie with Toothpaste: Rub some toothpaste against the Sharpie stain until all is removed.
+- Toothpaste: Rub some toothpaste against the Sharpie stain until all is removed.

-- Remove Sharpie with Strong Chemical Products: If the aforementioned methods don’t work, you may want to purchase a good-quality cleaning product to deal with the stain.
+- Strong Chemical Products: If the aforementioned methods don’t work, you may want to purchase a good-quality cleaning product to deal with the stain.

 Without further ado, let’s learn how to get Sharpie off a desk!

 4 Easy Methods to Get Sharpies off a Desk

 What You Will Need